From Italian quattro

 meaning "descendant of Coigleach", a given name meaning "untidy".

-Originally from various place names in Normandy which were derived from the given name QUINTUS
+Originally from various place names in Normandy that were derived from the given name QUINTUS

 From Irish Ó Caoindealbháin